wormhole-foundation/wormhole-docs/learn/glossary.md

 ## Sequence

-A nonce, strictly increasing, tracked by the Wormhole Core Contract and unique to the emitter chain and address.
+A nonce, strictly increasing, which is tracked by the Wormhole Core Contract and unique to the emitter chain and address.

 ## Spy